Skip to content

 On September 10, 2025, manufacturing company MS Metal Solutions appeared on the leak site of the Akira ransomware group.
 The listing states that internal files were exfiltrated during a ransomware attack and promises the imminent publication of corporate documents containing extensive employee and customer personal information.

-Confirmed Details from Reporting
+Reported Details from Reporting

 Public reporting on the Akira leak site indicates the threat actors stole a wide range of sensitive materials.
 These include W-2 forms and W-9 forms that list dates of birth, Social Security numbers, driver’s license numbers, passport copies, home addresses, email addresses, and phone numbers.
 The posted data also encompasses scanned personal documents, credit card details, HR files, financial records, internal confidential files, NDAs, and confidentiality agreements.
-The company, which provides cutting, welding, and powder-coating services to the automotive, agriculture, and office-furniture sectors, has not yet confirmed the breach publicly, but the listing remains active on the ransomware portal.
+The company, which provides cutting, welding, and powder-coating services to the automotive, agriculture, and office-furniture sectors, has not yet stated the breach publicly, but the listing remains active on the ransomware portal.

 Why This Matters for You and Your Family